 - How much will it cost?

 It is very hard to predict how much a divorce will cost; it depends on the complexity of the issues involved, whether the parties are able to reach an agreement, and many other variables.
 Going to court is always going to be more costly than resolving issues by a settlement.

 Every case is different and the answers to these questions may change based on the facts of each individual case.
-For more information about your specific case, the next step is to schedule a consultation with one of the experienced attorneys at MDMB.
+For more information about your specific case, the next step is to schedule a consultation with one of the experienced divorce attorneys at MDMB in Arlington.